DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * **encoder:** Any application, library, or other software which encodes data to a DieFledermaus stream.
 * **decoder:** Any application, library, or other software which restores the data in a DieFledermaus file to its original form.
 * **re-encoder:** Any software which functions as both an encoder and a decoder.
 * **length-prefixed string:** In the DieFledermaus format, a length-prefixed string is a sequence of bytes, usually UTF-8 text, which is prefixed by the *length value*, an 8-bit or 16-bit unsigned integer indicating the length of the string (not including the length value itself).
-If the length value is 0, the actual length of the string is 256 for 8-bit length values and 65536 for 16-bit length values.
+If the length value is 0, the actual length of the string is 256 for 8-bit length values and 65536 for 16-bit length value.
+ - **varint-prefixed string:** Instead of a standard 8-bit or 16-bit integer, the length value is a [variable-length integer](https://en.wikipedia.org/wiki/Variable-length_quantity) in little-endian order.
+The value is encoded 7 bits at a time, with the most significant bit set to 0 (`0x00`) if this is the last byte in the file, or 1 (`0x80`) if there are more bytes to go.
+A zero value in this
 * **the specified hash function:** A DieFledermaus file must use one of the following cryptographic hash functions for various purposes: [SHA-224, SHA-256, SHA-384, SHA-512](https://en.wikipedia.org/wiki/SHA-2), [SHA-3/224, SHA-3/256, SHA-3/384, or SHA-3/512](https://en.wikipedia.org/wiki/SHA-3).
 "The specified hash function" refers to whichever function the file is currently using.
 Within a DieFledermaus file, the same hash function is used in all contexts.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).